The summer of 2020 will always be remembered as one of the most dramatic transfer windows in football history.

-However, since Aymeric Laporte was one of the nine players sold in January to balance the books with the Financial Fair Play regulators looming, City failed to win the league despite averaging nearly four goals a game.
+However, since Aymeric Laporte was one of the nine players sold in January to balance the books with the Financial Fair Play regulators looming in search of revenge, City failed to win the league despite averaging nearly four goals a game.

 One journalist, who preferred to remain anonymous, cited Messi’s red card against Wolves (brandished with aplomb by an orgasmic Mike Dean) as the primary reason why the forward’s debut Premier League campaign would go down in history as ‘mixed’.